-More than 82% of college students are concerned about their personal safety on campus.
+More than 80% of college students are concerned about their personal safety on campus.
 More than half report being very or extremely concerned.
 Is your residence hall safe enough to put students at ease?
 Can parents feel confident that their child is safe at school?
+If any of the following five factors apply to your on-campus housing, you might have more work to do to improve your residence hall security.

 Simply being a higher education institution with residence halls makes it more likely to experience crime.
 It makes sense – with more people spending more time on campus, there are more opportunities for crime to occur.
 Visitors are more common as well.